 The Association needs to have reserves to ensure that the organisation can function into the future and meet its future liabilities, including the repair, maintenance, and replacement investment needs of its properties.
-In the year to 31 March 2023, the Association made a surplus of £906,716 against a budgeted position of £702,432.
-There has been a great impact due to the COVID-19 pandemic.
+There has been a lasting impact due to the COVID-19 pandemic and international tensions such as wars.
 Worldwide shortages of materials and labour have resulted in increased demand and costs for both.
-As such, a lesser volume of work is possible within original timeframes and is now costing more.
+As such, a lesser volume of work is possible within original timeframes and is now costing a great deal more.
 We have revisited our long-term financial projections to take account of increased costs.
-To date no planned works have been postponed beyond a few months due to labour shortages.
-Matters are kept under review and works will continue, subject to the availability and affordability of the labour and materials to complete.
-Any surpluses that the Association makes are set aside within reserves for future business and works.
+To date no planned works have been postponed beyond a few months due to labour shortages, but costs continue to rise.
+Matters are kept under review and works to our properties continues, subject to the availability and affordability of the labour and materials to complete.
+Any annual surplus that the Association makes is set aside within reserves for future business and works.

-The Association reports an operating margin of 23.4% (2022: 19%).
-The main drivers of the difference from the previous year are the rent and service charge increases and receipt of wider role income combined with reduced estate and overhead costs.
+The Association reports an operating margin of 22.7% (2023: 23.4%).
+The main drivers of the difference from the previous year are the increase in staff and overhead costs, however staff costs remain under budget while overhead costs are very close to budget.

-As at 31 March 2023, the Association has cash to the value of £4,672,420 and has loan debt at a value of £2,364,977 having paid £346,978 off its loan debt during the year.
-The bank base rate has increased substantially over the year, however the Association has a mix of variable and fixed rate loans which has assisted with mitigating the financial impact of this.
+As at 31 March 2024, the Association has cash to the value of £5.4m and has loan debt at a value of £2.1m having paid £298k of its loan debt during the year.
+The bank base rate has remained high over the year, however the Association has a mix of variable and fixed rate loans which has assisted with mitigating the financial impact of this.

-As at 31 March 2023, the Association has a net asset value position of £15,634,655 (this is the assumed net worth of the Association and is not a cash item).
+As at 31 March 2024, the Association has a net asset value position of £16.6m (this is the assumed net worth of the Association and is not a cash item).